River Don Navigation: Later developments

 In 1961, the British Transport Commission, together with the British Iron and Steel Federation and Sheffield Chamber of Commerce considered plans to upgrade the navigation to handle 250-tonne barges, and work started on new wharfs and warehouses at Rotherham.
 Control of the navigation passed on again in 1963, this time to the British Waterways Board, who submitted a proposal to the government for a £2.5 million upgrade, covering the stretch from Bramwith to Rotherham.
 This would have involved the construction of ten new locks, each 225 by 25 ft, to replace the existing 12 locks.
 The new main line would then have been the same size as the Aire and Calder Navigation, although some of the bridges would have had less clearance.
 In 1972, a further proposal for a £2 million scheme to upgrade the waterway to handle 700-tonne barges up to Mexborough, and 400-tonne barges from there to Rotherham was submitted to the Department of the Environment.

 Finally, the navigation was the subject of one of the last major attempts in the UK to attract commercial freight to the waterways.
 In 1983, it was upgraded to the 700-tonne Eurobarge standard by deepening the channels and enlarging the locks as far as Rotherham.
 Conisbrough lock was removed altogether, and the two Eastwood locks were combined into one.
 The new lock was initially named the Sir Frank Price Lock, after the chairman of the British Waterways Board who formally opened it on 1 June 1983.
 The expected rise in freight traffic did not occur, however.
-At Kilnhurst and Long Sandall, the new larger locks were built alongside the original locks, and so a comparison of the relative sizes can be made.
+At Long Sandall, there used to be two locks side by side, and one of these still exists beside the new larger lock, allowing a comparison of their relative sizes to be made.
+The new lock has three sets of gates, and pleasure craft normally use the bottom and middle sets, while the original lock is used for moorings.

 The new locks are 198 by 20 ft, and the navigation accommodates boats with a draught of 8.2 ft and needing headroom of 10.5 ft.
 Beyond Rotherham, the locks are 70 by 15.1 ft, and so can accommodate a 70 ft broad boat, but Rotherham lock is smaller, being only 61.5 ft long, and so the upper reaches are effectively restricted to 60 ft boats.
+Kilnhurst Lock and Doncaster Town Lock are both located at the head of a canal section of the navigation, and are used to regulate water levels within those sections.
+When not in use by boats, the paddles at both ends of the locks may be raised automatically to maintain water levels.
+When a boat needs to use the lock, the paddles close automatically before the normal operating procedure can be followed.